 Transfer students who have completed college level courses in these areas will be exempt from testing after transcripts have been evaluated.
 These students will receive an email specifying which placement tests they are exempt from.
 Note

 Successful completion of beginning algebra (MAT 088/087), ENG 099 and RDG 093 will also fulfill these placement requirements.

 into three, 10 question sections.
 To pass, a student can get no more than 2

-Remediation in the Math Diagnostics Center (Mawhinney Hall rm 208) is required prior to re-testing.
+Center (Mawhinney Hall rm 208) is required prior to re-testing.
 Math Diagnostics

-Like math placement, this test must be passed within 2 years of matriculation into the Nursing Program.
+be passed within 2 years of matriculation into the Nursing Program.

-This test is paper=pencil, is not timed, and calculator use is prohibited.
+timed, and calculator use is prohibited.
 Students receive results upon completion.

-PAYMENT- The fee for taking the TEAS is $40+tax to be paid online directly to ATI on the day of the exam.
+PAYMENT- The fee for taking the TEAS is $45+tax to be paid online directly to ATI on the day of the exam.
 All payments must be made with credit or debit card ON TEST DAY.
 Payment is made directly to ATI on the web just before the student is routed into the test.
 A proctor will guide the student through this process.
 Do NOT attempt to pay prior to the day you decide to test.
 Check, cash, money order, etc. are not acceptable forms of payment.

-Please note: If you are taking the Test of essential Academic Skills for a school other than Onondaga, you must pay an additional $26 exam proctoring fee.
-This non-refundable exam fee is only required for students who are not applying into the Nursing program at Onondaga.
-The fee must be paid prior to testing.
+Please note: If you are taking the TEAS for a school other than Onondaga, you must pay an additional $26 exam proctoring fee to Onondaga and a $27 transcript processing fee to ATI.
+This non-refundable exam fee is only required for students who are testing at OCC for another college.
+The proctoring fee must be paid prior to testing.
+The transcript fee can be paid to ATI at the time of testing or after.
 If you are unsure whether or not you need to pay the exam fee, check with a proctor in Testing Services before paying it.
 All transactions for proctoring fees are non-refundable and cannot be transferred to another date or exam.